 Our Top Pick: Zassenhaus Brasilia

-The Zassenhaus Brasilia coffee mill is modestly priced, being about middle of the road as the company’s box mills go, with several cheaper, and more expensive models being offered by the company.
+The Zassenhaus Brasilia coffee mill is modestly priced, being about the middle of the road as the company’s box mills go, with several cheaper, and more expensive models being offered by the company.

 In our view though, the Brasilia offers one of the best value propositions for the money, and it seems Zassenhaus’ customers agree, as this is one of their bestselling models, coming in two varieties (stained beechwood or natural finish, though note that you’ll pay about five dollars more for the naturally finished variant).